-- Are you channelling your strengths as a learner and performer?
+- Are you channeling your strengths as a learner AND confronting your challenges head on?

-- Or, are you focusing on your weaknesses, opting for the “quick and easy”?
+- Or are you giving in to your weaknesses, and instead opting for the “quick and easy”

 - I love my knife, it’s always sharp, and it’s out on a magnet or butcher block—NOT in a drawer.